Is Now a Good Time to Buy a House? Let’s Break It Down

 But What About Interest Rates?

 All that to say what is true now might not be true five years from now, or even next year.
-As we approach the end of 2022, interest rates on a 30-year mortgage are pushing 7%.
+In 2023, interest rates on a 30-year mortgage are more than 7%.
 In 2015, they hovered between 3% and 4%.
 And at the beginning of 2021, they were as low as 2.7%.